CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _05-Nov-21 06:39 AM_:

 The main objective of the Community Stewards WG is to provide visibility across all of the separate work streams such that all Stewards walk forward together in lockstep to reach our high level TEC goals.
 Our weekly meetings are a place to check-in on the temperature of the community, to resolve blockers, to raise questions that affect the Stewards or the members of our community and to solve them with the collective intelligence.
 We follow a Scrum framework and have a 2-week Sprint cadence.
-WG Lead: @Tam2140 Discussions happen on #stewards channel All calls happen on #stewards voice channel Weekly call: Tuesday at 7pm CET Council call: Every other Thursday at 6pm CET Sprint Retrospective: Every other Thursday at 6pm CET Sprint Planning: Every other Friday at 6pm CET Stewards Manifesto [https://docs.google.com/document/d/1cqdURiW7Qv50J_Ha9FLr9IvdqnZGuhlsffL6O1ivHnA/edit](https://docs.google.com/document/d/1cqdURiW7Qv50J_Ha9FLr9IvdqnZGuhlsffL6O1ivHnA/edit) Stewards Agenda [https://docs.google.com/document/d/1VQNgAThqMLaQrF21uoQabWelnyJKLtX-TbqOl8kVb0Q/edit](https://docs.google.com/document/d/1VQNgAThqMLaQrF21uoQabWelnyJKLtX-TbqOl8kVb0Q/edit) Stewards Council Agenda [https://docs.google.com/document/d/1T1XxYQPHyAN6biQSlThLLeFO7Ihb8hidjJKd5MeKb7Y/edit#](https://docs.google.com/document/d/1T1XxYQPHyAN6biQSlThLLeFO7Ihb8hidjJKd5MeKb7Y/edit#) Sprint Board [https://app.zenhub.com/workspaces/tec-coordination-workspace-5fad0d3fbbe4da0011c2f40d/board?repos=306706322](https://app.zenhub.com/workspaces/tec-coordination-workspace-5fad0d3fbbe4da0011c2f40d/board?repos=306706322) (edited)
+WG Lead: @Tam2140 Discussions happen on #stewards channel All calls happen on #stewards voice channel Weekly call: Tuesday at 7pm CET Council call: Every other Thursday at 6pm CET Sprint Retrospective: Every other Thursday at 6pm CET Sprint Planning: Every other Friday at 6pm CET Stewards Manifesto [https://docs.google.com/document/d/1cqdURiW7Qv50J_Ha9FLr9IvdqnZGuhlsffL6O1ivHnA

 Community Stewards Working Group Manifesto